ryan-mcclue/ryan-mcclue/src/knowledge.md

 remains unchanged

 ## Peripherals
+SDHC (Secure Digital High Capacity, i.e. up to 32GB) card by SDIO (secure digital I/O card adds wireless transmission to SD card?) in DMA 4bits mode DSI just display.
+Also, DSI use less power as HDMI is something extra the LCD controller

+TODO: For any hardware, understand basic signal patterns
+LOGIC:
+* TTL (Transistor-Transistor Logic) uses bipolar transistors Threshold voltage levels:
+  - Voh (minimum) 2.7V
+  - Vih 2V
+  - Vol (maximum) 0.4V
+  - Vil 0.8V
+* CMOS uses field effect transistors.
+Less power, more sensitive
+  - Voh (minimum) 2.4V
+  - Vih 2V
+  - Vol (maximum) 0.5V
+  - Vil 0.8V

+CAN:
+CAN (Controller Area Network) is a CSMA/CD (Carrier Sense Multiple Access/Collision Detection) to allow electronic subsystems to be connected and interact in a network.
+So, each node on the bus must wait for a period of inactivity before attempting to send a message CAN FD (flexible data-rate) allows for higher bandwidth

+GPIO:
+* Pin
+* Output/Input
+* Push-Pull
+* Alternate (uart, dac, xtal (clock-in say with function generator), clock-out, rtc, TODO: ...)
+* Pull up/down
+A current sink means current is flowing into the pin GPIO push-pull has the ability to both source and sink current open-drain/open-collector can only sink current, i.e. can only drive signal line low High-drive GPIO are push-pull pins capable of providing more current than typical pins, e.g. for LED

+ADC:
+* ENOB (Effective Number Of Bits)?
+* (common datasheet pin names, e.g. ADC123_IN3 means that this pin can connect to any of the three ADC units on the board via input 3, i.e channel 3)
+* Rank is the order in which channels are processed on the ADC
+* The sample time here is acquistion time

+TIMER:
+* Source
+* Direction
+* Resolution, i.e. Comparator value
+* One-shot/Reload

+SPI:
+Serial Peripheral Interface
+* Short distance
+* Synchronous
+* Full-duplex
+* SCK, MISO, MOSI, SS pins
+The SS active-low pin used to select particular slave.
+Therefore, each slave has it's own separate SS line.
+This makes signal routing on a PCB more difficult

+I2C:
+(I2S uses 3 wires, less overhead bits, i.e. stop/start bits)
+Inter-Integrated Circuit
+(Intel released SMBus I2C variant 10KHz-100KHz)
+* Serial
+* Synchronous
+* Half-duplex
+* Short distance
+* Multi-master (i.e. multiple masters and multiple slaves) bus superiority over SPI.
+* SCL, SDA lines
+more complex than SPI, less than UART modern I2C ultra-fast supports up to 5MHz, slave address size 10bit bus connections are open-drain, thereby faciliting each signal line having a pull-up resistor to restore signal to high when no device asserting it low (this may be built into sensor, however for multiple devices may have to manually add one)

+USART:
+Universal Synchronous Asynchronous Receiver Transmitter.
+UART subset (asynchronous means no clock signal to synchronise bits) Serial
+Full-duplex
+UART is a hardware protocol designed for asynchronous data streams.
+TX, RX lines
+Universal means various protocols
+The different protocols handled use different numbers of bits for detecting start and stop conditions, presence or absence of a parity bit (and its polarity), and frame data lengths.
+Typically you can specify 5,6,7 or 8 data bits per frame.
+If someone were to insist that his/her data must be formatted into 4-bit frames, no existing UART chip would be able to handle it.
+FTDI is a semiconductor company.
+Prominent product is USB to UART chip
+* Flow Control
+May implement hardware flow-control; how serial devices control amount of data transmitting, as often PC faster than MCU RTS (Request To Send), CTS (Clear To Send) will be wired to each other from opposite devices.
+When high, saying that can receive data, i.e. not busy with other tasks, buffer space available etc.

+Referring to single wire:
+* Simplex has data flowing in one way only.
+Therefore is unidirectional
+* Half-Duplex can have data flowing in both directions, but only one at a time.
+Therefore is bidirectional
+* Full-Duplex can have data flowing in both directions at the same time Data sending:
+* Serial sends bits one after another
+  Serial offers space-economy, which also allows for better sheilding and cheaper, therefore better at long distances
+  - Synchronous pairs data lines with clock signal, often faster Could sample on falling or rising edge
+    Setting speed isn't important, although there is maximum speed
+  - Asynchronous requires more effort in sending data reliably, i.e. framing with 9600-8N1 No guarantee that both sides are running at the same rate Extra hardware required, can result in garbage data if both sides baud doesn't match, doesn't scale for multiple devices
+* Parallel sends multiple bits at the same time.
+Typically involves a 'bus'

+USART has extra clock signal, so higher data rates as knows when to sample as oppose to having to inspect data

+9600-8N1 will have 9600 baud, 8 data bits, no parity bit, 1 start/stop bit
+Therefore, will have an effective data rate of 80% Typically LSB first
+* RS232 (-13V - 13V), TTL (0V - 5V) specify voltage levels, i.e. hardware
+RS232 has higher voltage range for less noise susceptibility over long distances (in reality no modern RS232 uses these high voltages) UART is protocol for sending/recieving bits.
+* RS232 OSCILLOSCOPE DECODING:
+When idle, 3.3V
+Start bit is low, stop bit is high
+Can see is a software decoder via: utility -> options -> installed math -> decoder1 -> (evt. table)
+(oscilloscope gave ringing as period was way to low at ns, wanted µs) oscilloscope with memory depth of 54Mpts can record a total of 54mil samples in its memory by default, as alter time scale, memory depth and sample rate automatically adjusted so that capture fills the screen acquire -> mem-depth increasing memory depth to max. will slow down scope

+Use scope to check levels (logic analyser may just read 0), see if things look right, timing, noise, real-time, analogue

+DAC:
+DAC coupled with OpAmp can act as dynamically adjustable current source Pressure and flow control devices, e.g. 4-20 (range between 4-20mA), 0-10 As any current carrying conductor produces a magnetic field, can use DC in wire of solenoid to actuate central metal rod
+* Channels
+* Resolution (like 8bit?)
+* Voltage reference? e.g. is power supply 3.3v than output max. is 3.3v?
+wave/function generator might be tied to RTC? attenuation is opposite of amplification, e.g. amplitude attenuation wave phase is position of wave at a point in time, i.e. where wave is positioned in its cycle

+ADC:
+Although Nyquist states double sampling rate, with DSP tricks can lower required sampling rate to reduce power
+* Sampling rate
+* Resolution
+* Noise?
+* SAR?

+DMA:
+Can move data from one memory location to almost anywhere in memory map, as long as permitted by MPU

 Watchdog:
 only gracefully handle an error if it's likely to occur regularly; otherwise watchdog reset although can use multiple, safer to just have 1